Lucas4lves/tf-sigma-test-task/README.md

 # Junior Devops Engineer @Sigma Software - Test Task on Terraform

 ## Using variables
-* Make sure to have a local variables file (e.g: env.tfvars) with the following keys/values:
+* Make sure to have a local variables file (e.g: env.tfvars) with the following key/value pair:
 ```
 subscription-id           | string -> required by azurerm provider version 4.30
 ```